amd/amd-lab-notes/matrix-cores/README.md

 into your kernel device code.
 This can benefit from compiler optimization in the generation of kernel assembly.
 More details are available in the [rocWMMA repo][rocwmma_repo_link].

+## A Note on the AMD Matrix Instruction Calculator Tool
+For those curious about how various MFMA instructions perform on AMD Radeon™ and AMD Instinct™ accelerators and would like to understand the mapping between matrix elements and hardware registers, we direct you to the [AMD Matrix Instruction Calculator][matrix_instruction_calculator] tool.
+This powerful tool can be used to describe WMMA instructions as well as MFMA ISA-level instructions for a given architecture.
+We welcome [issues](https://github.com/RadeonOpenCompute/amd_matrix_instruction_calculator/issues) and feedback from the community.

 ## References
 - [AMD Instinct MI200 Instruction Set Architecture Reference Guide](https://developer.amd.com/wp-content/resources/CDNA2_Shader_ISA_18November2021.pdf)
 - [AMD CDNA Architecture Whitepaper](https://www.amd.com/system/files/documents/amd-cdna-whitepaper.pdf)
 - [AMD CDNA™ 2 Architecture Whitepaper](https://www.amd.com/system/files/documents/amd-cdna2-white-paper.pdf)
+- [AMD Matrix Instruction Calculator Tool][matrix_instruction_calculator]

 If you have any questions or comments, you can reach out to us on our [mailing list](mailto:dl.amd-lab-notes@amd.com)

 <!--List of URLs referenced in text above-->
 [cdna_isa_mai]: https://developer.amd.com/wp-content/resources/CDNA2_Shader_ISA_18November2021.pdf#%5B%7B%22num%22%3A219%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C0%2C792%2Cnull%5D "MFMA Operations in CDNA2"
 [rocwmma_repo_link]: https://github.com/ROCmSoftwarePlatform/rocWMMA "rocWMMA repo"
+[matrix_instruction_calculator]: https://github.com/RadeonOpenCompute/amd_matrix_instruction_calculator "AMD Matrix Instruction Calculator Tool"